 This article is going to introduce 6 possible and effective solutions to help you fix iPad blue screen.

-iPad Blue Screen: Why It Happens?
+FAQ.
+My iPad Screen Is Blue, Why It Happens?

 There are several reasons why the iPad blue screen occurs.
 Some of the most common reason include: